Adele Racheli

-Adele Racheli (14 July 1897 - 3 January 1992) was an Italian engineer and co-founder of a successful patent protection office in Milan in 1925 to protect the intellectual property of Italian professionals.
+Adele Racheli (14 July 1897 – 3 January 1992) was an Italian engineer and co-founder of a successful patent protection office in Milan in 1925 to protect the intellectual property of Italian professionals.
 The firm still thrives.

-Biography
+Early life and education

-Born on 14 July 1897 in Piacenza, Italy, to Maria Carolina (née Pavesi) and Vitorio Racheli Adelina Racheli had seven younger siblings.
+Born on 14 July 1897 in Piacenza, Italy, to Maria Carolina (née Pavesi) and Vitorio Racheli, Adelina Racheli had seven younger siblings.
 As a way to improve her understanding of the lessons she learned in school, she copied her class notes by hand at night and then sold them to her classmates.
-In Piacenza, she attended high school and two years of university, but after her family moved to Milan, she was one of the first women to enroll at the Polytechnic University of Milan, graduating in industrial mechanical engineering in 1920, the first woman to graduate from the course.
+In Piacenza, she attended high school and two years of university, but after her family moved to Milan, she was one of the first women to enrol at the Polytechnic University of Milan, graduating in industrial mechanical engineering in 1920, the first woman to graduate from the course.

 When she was interviewed in 1985, she admitted that her early fascination with mechanics came from a passion to fix bicycles, which in those days, always broke down.
 Even so, she commented on her life's achievements saying it mattered little if her family "thought she was crazy."

+Career

 One of Racheli's first jobs was working in a Milan patent office, which became a transformative experience, teaching her the importance of protecting intellectual property.
 In 1925, she opened her own patent protection office in Milan called the Racheli & Bossi Patent Office, in partnership with a colleague Rosita Bossi.
 The name of the company has since been shortened to Racheli and now operates two other offices in Italy in addition to the main location in Milan.
 As of 2020, the company describes itself as a "consultancy firm in industrial and intellectual property, which operates in Italy and abroad also through a selected network of consultants and correspondents."